Home Defence Speech and Telegraph Network mid-1980s to 1992

 2nd Generation Telephony - The E.C.N.

-The Government Emergency Communications Network (ECN) was introduced during the 1980ís.
+The Government Emergency Communications Network (ECN) was introduced during the 1980's.
 An extensive automatically switched network replaced the previous Government Control Network (GCN) fragmented structure which often relied on the public telephone network to connect between the fragments.
 For the first time Police, Fire, Councils, Royal Observer Corps, Regional Government Headquarters, Armed Forces and Government departments were all connected to the same emergency network.
 It was managed by British Telecom for the Home Office Telecommunications Branch and operated separately from the normal public telephone communications systems.
-This provided a trunk dial facility for ECN extensions to call any ECN telephone in any bunker across the whole of the UK.
+This provided a trunk dial facility for ECN telephone to call any other ECN telephone in any bunker across the whole of the UK.

 Installation of the SX2000 switches for the UKWMO part of the ECN started in July 1988 and was completed by March 1989.
 After the UKWMO stand down in 1992 their part of the network closed leaving just the RGHQ network until they closed circa 1994.
 A restructured ECN continued to be used after the closure of the RGHQs, see the topic "Post Cold War use of the ECN" on this page.
-The core network was based around switches located in the Regional Government Headquarters (RGHQ).

 The photograph shows a typical ECN exchange switch cabinet on display at the Hack Green Museum who have placed a guard fence around the unit and removed a door to show the inner cabinets.
 Two SX2000 exchange cabinets are installed within a strong sealed box hardened against electromagnetic impulse (EMP).
 The switching network is duplicated to improve fault resilience.
 The lines into and out of the exchange pass through Electro-Magnetic Pulse (EMP) filters, visible on the outside of the cabinet facing the camera.